Michelle Dancy, co-owner

 I combine the precise alignment of asana (poses) with pranayama (breath) to build strength, endurance and concentration.
 I also teach PiYo, an athletic-based workout that combines Pilates and yoga in a continuous series of movements.
 My classes are more straightforward, fitness-based while still maintaining the tenets of traditional yoga.

-I am looking forward to bringing yoga to a variety of people: those who would like enhance their work in more vinyasa style classes, those who want to build strength to improve their level of fitness, and those who are new to yoga and don’t quite know where to begin.
-I am confident that wherever you are in your practice you will come here and discover your Happy Soul!
-I look very forward to seeing you at the mat!
+I enjoy bringing yoga to a variety of people: those who would like enhance their work in more vinyasa style classes, those who want to build strength to improve their level of fitness, and those who are new to yoga and don’t quite know where to begin.
+I look very forward to seeing you at the mat.

 I have been teaching vinyasa and power yoga as well as general group fitness in NoVa since 2005.
 I love helping people of all ages and abilities achieve their goals and find their strength and stride in health, both on an off the mat.
 While I am a yogi at heart, I love more high intensity workouts as well.
 My soulmate workout is PiYo.
 It is my favorite format to share with clients and to practice on my own.
 In addition to group exercise, I am also a certified personal trainer and love encouraging people to get healthy.